 - Add a cup of frozen, sliced okra along with the other vegetables.

-- A couple tablespoons of hot pepper sauce add a nice background kick of spice.
+- A couple of tablespoons of hot pepper sauce add a nice background kick of spice.

-Brunswick Stew should be quite thick.
-Thicker than you would likely think of the usual stew.
-If you feel like it's just too thick, you can always stir in a little water or stock to get your desired consistency.
+The traditional Brunswick Stew recipe is quite thick.
+Thicker than you would likely think of stew.
+If you feel like it’s just too thick, you can always stir in a little water or stock to get your desired consistency.
 If the stew seems too thin, remove the cover and let it cook until it has reduced to the consistency you want.

-Well, since Brunswick Stew was originally made with small game animals like squirrel, rabbit, and/or possum, I'd say you can use pretty much anything you like.
-Even though a pork shoulder roast would work well, chicken is most commonly used these days.
+Well, since Brunswick Stew was originally made with small game animals like squirrel, rabbit, and/or possum, I’d say you can use pretty much anything you like.
+Even though a pork shoulder roast or pork butt would work well, chicken is most commonly used these days.

-There seems to be a common misconception that Brunswick Stew is a main dish stew like beef stew.
-It's not.
+There seems to be a common misconception that Brunswick Stew is a main dish stew such as beef stew.
+It’s not.
 Brunswick Stew itself is a side dish.
-It's served as an accompaniment to barbecued chicken or pork.
+It’s served as an accompaniment to barbecued chicken or pork.